Protect Your Home From Invasive Ants

 Preventing Ant Infestations at Home

-- Keep food sources in tightly sealed containers and clean up crumbs on floors and countertops.
+- Store food sources in tightly sealed containers and take out the trash often.

 - Do not store firewood near your house.
 Keep it as far away from your structure as is feasible.

 - Remove tree stumps, dead shrubs, and overhanging limbs from your yard.

 - Perform routine inspections of your home and repair any elements damaged by moisture, such as beams, joists, and studs.